Grow Up (The Queers album): Reissues

 A demo recording of "Slug", recorded by the Ramones, did eventually surface on the 1990 compilation album All the Stuff (And More) Volume Two.
 For the Grow Up reissue, King, Rassler, and Shore wrote new liner notes reflecting on this period of the Queers' history and on the various recording sessions that comprised the album.

+In 2025 King reissued the original mix of Grow Up on his All Star Records label in a remastered form, with new liner notes again describing the recording sessions and lineup changes that gone into the making of the album.

 Reception

-Reviewing the 1994 edition of Grow Up, Stewart Mason of Allmusic rated it 2 stars out of 5, remarking that "coming after 1993's excellent Love Songs for the Retarded, Grow Ups flaws are pretty obvious: near bootleg-quality sound, a comparative lack of catchy tunes, and some of leader Joe King's most obnoxious lyrics.
+Reviewing the 1994 edition of Grow Up, Stewart Mason of AllMusic remarked, "Coming after 1993's excellent Love Songs for the Retarded, Grow Ups flaws are pretty obvious: near bootleg-quality sound, a comparative lack of catchy tunes, and some of leader Joe King's most obnoxious lyrics.
 On the other hand, 'Junk Freak' is an entertaining statement of purpose, and 'Gay Boy' finally addresses the suspicions of homophobia surrounding the band's name (as do King's revised liner notes on the Lookout! release).
 More to the point, two songs illustrate what makes King's more puerile moments worthwhile; the winsome pop-punk love songs 'I'll Be True to You' and 'I Met Her at the Rat', a giddy tale of punk rock love set at Boston's famed punk club, are sweet, funny, and bubblegum-level catchy.
 This is the side of the Queers that King would develop more fully in later releases."